ellima/background-lighting-model/README.md

 }
 ```

 This is the simplest usage example.
-The library allows more options to work with the background function to meet additional demands for a project.
+The library allows for more options to work with the background function to meet additional demands for a project.

 Further examples are work in progress.